courtois-neuromod/things.behaviour/README.md

 python code/behav_data_memoperformance.py --idir="${DATADIR}" --odir="${OUTDIR}" --clean
 ```

-Of note, a handful of sessions had their planned patterns of repetition affected by a session administered out of order (sub-03's sessions 24, 25 and 26; sub-06's sessions 19 to 26).
+**Note:** a handful of sessions had their planned patterns of repetition disrupted by a few sessions administered out of order (sub-03's sessions 24, 25 and 26; sub-06's sessions 19 to 26 inclusively).
 These sessions included "atypical trials" (e.g., images shown more than 3 times), and were excluded from the computation of behavioural performance metrics (they were flagged with ``not_for_memory == True`` in their ``*events.tsv`` file).

 *Input*: